 6.3.
 Adjust for Volatility (ATR)

 Real markets rarely move in perfect straight lines.
-To be safe, professional traders adjust their targets based on volatility.
+To be safe and protect floating profits, professional traders view the measured move as a flexible guide, adjusting their final targets based on current market volatility.

 7. Which Techniques Confirm the double top pattern?